remihb/stk-code/NETWORKING.md

 It will create that xml configuration file if not found in current directory, you can type `quit` in terminal, than you can edit that file for further configuration as required.

-The current server configuration xml looks like this:
+The current server configuration xml looks like this (this is only an example, just copying and running server with this config file makes some tracks obligatory and some unplayable, please read carefully):
 ```xml
 <?xml version="1.0"?>
 <server-config version="6" >